Shopify/shopify-cli/.github/PULL_REQUEST_TEMPLATE.md

   - Prefix it with [Feature] (if applicable)
   - Start with a verb, for example: Add, Delete, Improve, Fix…
   - Give as much context as necessary and as little as possible
-  - Prefix it with [WIP] while it’s a work in progress -->
+  - Use a draft PR while it’s a work in progress
+-->

 ### WHY are these changes introduced?